Have you ever noticed how Paul often warned Christians about the dangers of the law and those who preach it?

-4. You think nothing will get done unless we first bind the strong man
+4. You think nothing will get done unless we bind the strong man

-A law mindset will always get you to think in terms of things you must do, even if they are things Jesus has already done.
 Who is the strong man Jesus spoke of in Matthew 12:29?
 He is the devil who had been keeping the planet in bondage ever since the fall.
 But at the cross Jesus disarmed and triumphed over his enemies (Col 3:15).
-Now it’s our privilege to plunder the enemy’s house and set prisoners free.
+Now it’s our privilege to plunder the enemy’s house and set the prisoners free.

 5. You don’t think of yourself as righteous

-Then you need to repent and believe the good news.
+Then repent and believe the good news.
 Before the cross righteousness was demanded of sinful man (Deut 6:25).
-But at the cross righteousness was freely given (Rms 5:17).
+But at the cross righteousness was freely given (Rom 5:17).

 If you have not received the gift of righteousness, if you still think there are things you need to do before getting saved/blessed/whatever, then you are suffering from a full-blown case of “under lawism.”
-The gospel of grace reveals the gift of righteousness that comes from God (Rms 1:17).
+You are lukewarm.
+The gospel of grace reveals the gift of righteousness that comes from God (Rom 1:17).

 6. You don’t think of yourself as holy

-The next time you’re struggling with this, read the letter to the Corinthians.
+The next time you’re struggling with this, remember the Corinthians.
 Few would say the Corinthians acted holy.
 Yet despite their bad behavior, Paul addresses his letter to the “church of God which is at Corinth, to those who are sanctified in Christ” (1 Cor 1:2).
 It takes a lot of faith to call the Corinthians saints, yet that is what they were in Christ.

 7. You think you have disappointed God

 For someone with a law mindset, it’s natural to think that you have disappointed God.
-No one – except Jesus – has ever fulfilled the requirements of the law.
-All fall short of God’s standard (Rms 3:23).
-But here’s the good news.
+Here’s the good news.
 It is impossible to disappoint God.

-Want to be totally free from the joyless grip of the law?
-Want to walk in the power of God’s grace?
+Learn to walk in the power of God’s grace.
 Sign up to our email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.